-The Neolithic Era that began around 10,000 BCE marked the rise of human civilisation and the simultaneous evolution of agriculture.
+The Neolithic Era, beginning around 10,000 BCE, marked the rise of human civilization and the simultaneous evolution of agriculture.
 Wheat was one of the earliest wild grasses to be domesticated at around 8500 BCE in the Middle East, in a region now known as the Fertile Crescent or the “Cradle of Civilization”.
-In the years that followed, advancements in selective wheat breeding allowed early gatherers to cultivate specific varieties of grains that were easy to process, and later trade them with neighbouring regions.
+In the years that followed, advancements in selective wheat breeding allowed early gatherers to cultivate specific varieties of grains that were easy to process, and later trade them with neighboring regions.

-In the European Union (EU), half of the farms and nearly a third of the agricultural area is utilised to cultivate cereals, so much that they account for a quarter of the EU’s crop production value.
-Among those, wheat, barley and maize together comprise 90% of the continent’s cereal production.
+In the European Union (EU), half of the farms and nearly a third of the agricultural area is utilized to cultivate cereals, so much that they account for a quarter of the EU’s crop production value.
+Among those, wheat, barley, and maize together comprise 90% of the continent’s cereal production.
 Globally, Europe accounts for 20% of the total cereal production.

 The EU currently ranks first among the wheat-producing regions of the world with an estimated production of over 151 million metric tons as of July 2019.
-Western European countries including Europe, France, Germany, the United Kingdom, Italy, Spain, Portugal, Belgium/Luxembourg, the Netherlands and Denmark produce the highest yields in the world.
-Although drought conditions had brought cereal production in 2018-19 to a six-year low, the yield prospects for the current seem promising, with the total wheat production estimated to reach 142 million tons (10% increase compared to the previous year) given the fact that weather conditions remain favourable until the end of the harvest.
+Western European countries including France, Germany, the United Kingdom, Italy, Spain, Portugal, Belgium/Luxembourg, the Netherlands, and Denmark produce the highest yields in the world.
+Although drought conditions had brought cereal production in 2018-19 to a six-year low, the yield prospects for the current seem promising, with the total wheat production estimated to reach 142 million tons (a 10% increase compared to the previous year) given the fact that weather conditions remain favorable until the end of the harvest.

 Producing a new variety of wheat can take nearly twelve years of lab and field tests, costing up to $500,000 per new seed variety before it is made commercially available to farmers for production.
 These new varieties are typically cultivated for about a decade before a new one may be needed.

-Scientific discoveries and technological advancements in the 20th century brought about accelerated transformation in agriculture that resulted in intensive production systems.
-However, the sector is faced by numerous challenges that impact productivity and, to some extent, threaten food security.
+Scientific discoveries and technological advancements in the 20th century brought about an accelerated transformation in agriculture that resulted in intensive production systems.
+However, the sector is faced with numerous challenges that impact productivity and, to some extent, threaten food security.

 Pests and diseases

 Pests and diseases are common causes of crop loss each year.
 However, a recent study reports a 50-100% increase in pest-induced crop loss in Europe as insects thrive in a warmer climate in temperate regions.
-Diseases such as wheat rust can ruin up to 100% of untreated and susceptible wheat crop merely weeks before harvest.
-According to the FAO, wheat rusts today have adapted to warmer temperatures and have become more destructive than before.
+Diseases such as wheat rust can ruin up to 100% of untreated and susceptible wheat crops merely weeks before harvest.
+According to the FAO, wheat rust has adapted to warmer temperatures and become more destructive than before.

 Intensive crop production in Europe demanded the use of large amounts of natural resources to sustain production requirements.
-In addition, poor agricultural practices and ill-advised application of fertilisers, pesticides and fungicides have degraded the quality of these resources.
+In addition, poor agricultural practices and ill-advised application of fertilizers, pesticides, and fungicides have degraded the quality of these resources.
 These factors have also led to the decline in crop yields in many parts of the continent.

 Reduced seed quality

-Climate change is one of the key factors that affects the quality of seed — be it the seed being produced by seed manufactures or the grains being cultivated for human consumption.
+Climate change is one of the key factors that affect the quality of seed — be it the seed being produced by seed manufacturers or the grains being cultivated for human consumption.

 What is the Fourth Agricultural Revolution?
 Learn more here:

-CropIn’s AI-led decision intelligence solution enables stakeholders in the BFSI sector to analyse crop health in real-time and forecast the yield accordingly, to hedge risks and arrive at prudent lending decisions.
-Furthermore, the platform establishes both historical and current performance of the farm or the region at postcode/state/country level to give insights at a fraction of the traditional cost and effort.
+Cropin’s AI-led decision intelligence solution enables stakeholders in the BFSI sector to analyze crop health in real-time and estimate the yield accordingly, to hedge risks and arrive at prudent lending decisions.
+Furthermore, the agtech platform establishes both the historical and current performance of the farm or the region at the postcode/state/country level to give insights at a fraction of the traditional cost and effort.

-CropIn’s plot- and regional-level intelligence also provides commodity traders and food processing companies with accurate data that enables efficient sourcing and procurement planning by detecting crops, estimating acreage, monitoring crop health, and forecasting the yield to establish a robust supply chain by strengthening collaboration between the various stakeholders and minimising wastage along the chain.
-Moreover, CropIn’s system provides suppliers with a solution to ensure sustainable sourcing of agri-products that meet the quality standards set by international certification bodies.
+Cropin’s plot- and regional-level intelligence also provides commodity traders and food processing companies with accurate data that enables efficient sourcing and procurement planning.
+The agtech platform detects crops, estimates acreage, monitors crop health, and forecasts the yield to establish a robust supply chain.
+It further strengthens the collaboration between the various stakeholders and minimizes wastage along the chain.
+Moreover, Cropin’s system provides suppliers with a solution to ensure sustainable sourcing of agri-products that meet the quality standards set by international certification bodies.